-If you’ve come all this way make sure to treat yourself to one of Maui’s famous luaus, like the Te Au Moana at the Wailea Marriott, and there is no shortage to choose from what ever side of island you are staying on.
+If you’ve come all this way make sure you treat yourself to one of Maui’s famous Luaus, like the Te Au Moana at the Wailea Marriott.
+There is no shortage to choose from wherever you are staying on the island.
 The backdrop alone is well worth the show.

 Indulgence deserves to be a part of your vacation plan and what better way to do this than trying Maui’s favorite Shave Ice.
 We recommend Ululani’s Shave Ice, which has three locations throughout Maui.
 How can you resist the Haleakala made with coconut milk, leche and topped with sweetened condensed milk.
 It’s a must do!

 Everybody talks about it so it must be true!
 Yes, one of the most well known bucket list worthy journeys is driving to Hana.
-You’ll experience 52 miles and 620 curves to discover the bamboo forest, waterfalls, hiking spots, beaches and the incredible views.
+You’ll experience 64.4 miles and 620 curves and discover the bamboo forest, waterfalls, hiking spots, beaches and the incredible views.
 Take a road trip and get out to Hana!

 Visit Maui’s Surfing Goat Dairy a truly fun thing to do when exploring life Upcountry.
 There’s a variety of tours, gourmet goat cheeses to try and the goat cheese truffles.